andlo/mycroft-skills-list-gitbook/skills/skill-installer.MycroftAI.md

 unstable development state and report issues to the author appropriately.
 You can also install Skills that are not officially released by entering the Skill's GitHub repository URL in the Installer's web user interface.
-Skills are ultimately installed using the Mycroft Skill Manager (msm).
+Skills are ultimately installed using the Mycroft Skill Manager msm.
 If verbally installing, Mycroft will speak a list of possible matches for ambiguous names -- just pick the skill you want from the list read to you.
 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)